ithouph/Ejar/GOOGLE_AUTH_SETUP.md

 ### For iOS:

 1. Build your app with EAS Build
-2. The bundle identifier `com.travelstay.app` will be used
+2. The bundle identifier `com.ejar.app` will be used
 3. No changes needed to Google OAuth (same iOS Client ID works)

 ### For Android: